-The 'Clean Growth Plan', an important part of the Industrial Strategy and a core component of Ofgem's future-facing work to enable the energy system transition, was supported by the government's increase in public research and innovation spend, including on new storage technologies evident across the West Midlands.
-Recent investment had been made into - the Energy Systems Catapult, Energy Research Accelerator, Centre for Doctoral Training focussing on Carbon Capture and Cleaner Fossil Fuel Energy, Fuel Cells and their Fuels at University of Birmingham, European Bioenergy Research Institute at Aston University, Willenhall Battery Storage Test Facility, Energy Innovation Centre at WMG, Centre for Cryogenic Energy Storage and Centre for Fuel Cell Research at University of Birmingham.
+The 'Clean Growth Plan', due to be published as part of the Industrial Strategy and a component of future-facing enabling work on energy system transition had been delayed although linked to government increases in public research and innovation spend, including on new storage technologies across the West Midlands.
+(26) Recent investment had been made into - the Energy Systems Catapult, Energy Research Accelerator, Centre for Doctoral Training focussing on Carbon Capture and Cleaner Fossil Fuel Energy, Fuel Cells and their Fuels at University of Birmingham, European Bioenergy Research Institute at Aston University, Willenhall Battery Storage Test Facility, Energy Innovation Centre at WMG, Centre for Cryogenic Energy Storage and Centre for Fuel Cell Research at University of Birmingham.
 Universities have also been involved in the SUPERGEN Programme with Aston a partner of the Bio-Energy Hub and Birmingham and Warwick partners in the Energy Storage Hub.
+(2)